chivicoko/Maneja/README.md

 ```bash
 npm run dev
 ```
-The frontend server will be started at `http://localhost:5173/`.
+The frontend server will be started at `http://localhost:5173/` or any other port it is served at in your local server.

 More information in the `PROJECT_DOCUMENTATION.md` file.